PANEL AND WORKSHOP SUBMISSION FOR LEFT FORUM IN NEW YORK

 PANEL SUBMISSION DEADLINE IS TO SUNDAY, MAY 5, 2019 !!!

 - Panel (and workshop) topics span a great variety of issues.
 Panels/workshops offer engaged forms of dialogue, debate and/or interaction between panelists/facilitators and audience and at times, have an activist, organizing or strategy building focus.

 - In designing your panel or workshop, we ask you to try to ensure that panelists or workshop facilitators represent a range of political and cultural identities (e.g., race, gender, age, and class diversity).

-- If you have any problems submitting a panel, please email panels AT leftforum.org or call (212) 817-2002/2003.
-Panel Submission Deadline: Tuesday, May 1, 2018.
+- If you have any problems submitting a panel, please email panels AT leftforum.org, you can also request via email that we call you back by phone.
+Panel Submission Deadline: Sunday, May 5, 2019.
 In order to accommodate as many panels, workshops, panelists and workshop facilitators as space will allow we limit local and regional panelists/facilitators to two panels/workshops.
 Requests for additional panel/workshop participation can be made by emailing panels AT leftforum.org and explaining your request.

 - Don't wait - submit your proposals—even in a nascent form—as soon as you can.
 The later the panel/workshop is submitted, the harder it is to attend to all aspects of its administration.
 Minimum Information to Submit: Panel Title, Description of Panel, Names of Three Presenters (including email addresses, titles and group affiliation)

 Panel and Workshop Formats